Imperial Sea to Sahara

 Northern most tip of Africa - the Atlantic meets the Mediterranean (2 nights)

-Today you'll leave Casablanca refreshed, after two nights to settle into the hum of Moroccan rhythms, and head to Rabat, not only todays' imperial city, but one.
-Discover the kasbah of the Umayas, visit the imperial tombs and lunch
+Today you'll leave Casablanca refreshed, after two nights to settle into the hum of Moroccan rhythms, and head to Rabat, a UNESCO World Heritage zone city.
+Discover the kasbah of the Umayas, visit the imperial tombs and lunch.

 VOLUBILIS and MEKNES to FES